surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/ac06f66008071fe929798b3d8ee36e5bd5cd89bf/images/New_version5/UD_Visualization_Types&Settings_Image7.png)
 **Image 7**

- **Value** select the field value (measure) to show in the widget. you can use this field to specify the measure field if you have multiple measure value defined in the underlying step.
+ **Value** select the field value (measure field) to display in the widget.
+This specify the measure field if you have multiple measure value defined in the underlying step.

 - **Format** select the number format for the measure field.